nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Please click [here](#first-time-users) for more details.
 7. The application is now ready for you to use!
 Type `help` to see a list of commands that you will be able to use in the application.
+8. Please follow the format given in the user guide.
+If the format is `bmi`, just use `bmi` and not `BMI`.

 ## Features